AFGRRF/Area-Feature-Guide-Regularised-Random-Forest/README.md

 Script second purpose:Selecting a feature subset that optimise both the overall accuracy and the potentially occurrence area, using the Success Rate
 Script filename: AFGRRF.R Version Date: August, 2021

+AFGRRF code has been developed by Lorenzo Carlos Quesada-Ruiz (University of Seville), Víctor Francico Rodríguez Galiano (University of Seville), Raúl Zurita Milla (University of Tweente) and Emma Izquierdo Verdiguier (University of Boku).

 I N S T R U C T I O N S

 This script consists of several parts and sub-parts.